ABOUT THE PARK

 4. Does the snow at Paradise ever melt?

-Although Paradise is the snowiest place on Earth where snowfall is measured regularly, it does enjoy a brief but glorious snow-free season.
+Although Paradise is one of the snowiest places on Earth where snowfall is measured regularly, it does enjoy a brief but glorious snow-free season.
 In most years, the area is snow-free from about mid-July through late September.
 October snowfall usually melts in between storms.
 The ground is usually completely snow covered for the winter by Thanksgiving.

 Top of page